IGNF/Borea/README.md

 ```

 #### Pip
-The package exists on pip with `pip install ign-borea` without GDAL
+GDAL is not included in the pip environment, so you have to install it yourself.
 ```
 pip install -r ./borea_dependency/requirements.txt sudo apt-get install libgdal-dev